 The standards and interpretations within IFRS are subject to change.
-For further details, please refer to note 3 of the audited financial statements at December 31, 2022, and note 3 to the unaudited condensed interim financial statements at June 30, 2023.
+For further details, please refer to note 3 of the audited financial statements at December 31, 2024.

 RISK FACTORS

 In conducting its business, Conquest faces a number of risks common to the mining and exploration industry.
 These are summarized below.
 There are also certain specific risks (including those listed below), associated with an investment in the Company and prospective investors should carefully consider these specific risk factors associated with an investment in the Company.